Welding Automation Systems

 Welding Automation Systems Manufacturing

-Welding is the most complex process of manufacturing and is often the least understood.
-A large number of companies are spending millions of dollars automating production while skipping the method of welding.
-For many assemblies, manual welding is still the best process.
-To order to increase efficiency, output, and competitiveness, most assemblers introduce automatic welding systems.
+Welding is one of the most complex manufacturing processes and is often the least understood.
+Many companies invest millions in production automation while overlooking the welding process itself.
+However, for several assemblies, manual welding still remains the most practical solution.
+To improve efficiency, productivity, and competitiveness, manufacturers are increasingly adopting automated welding systems.

 A prototype machine or set of machines loads